 Extended Gameplay: You can claim to have 'beaten' the game after collecting the crystals and defeating the final boss, but after that the player can go back and find the gems and relics as well.
 As usual, the best ending comes with getting the gems before fighting Cortex.

-Fake Difficulty: Returning again after being absent from Crash 2, this time it rears its head in the form of the unreasonable Platinum Relics that demand nearly frame perfect precision to obtain, and more obviously in the Relic stage Area 51?, which doesn't even have the decency to let you see more than three feet ahead of you.
+Fake Difficulty: Returning again after being absent from Crash 2, this time it rears its head in the form of the Platinum Relics that demand nearly frame perfect precision to obtain.
+That is the "true difficulty" - but it becomes unfair in the Relic stage Area 51?, which doesn't even have the decency to let you see more than three feet ahead of you.

 Genre Roulette: Tiger riding, water skiing, scuba diving, races, aerial combat, and one spaceship-on-mecha fight break up the routine.